 GeneCards Summary for CDC25B Gene

 CDC25B (Cell Division Cycle 25B) is a Protein Coding gene.
-Diseases associated with CDC25B include esophageal cancer and breast cancer.
-Among its related pathways are MAPK signaling pathway and ERK Signaling.
+Diseases associated with CDC25B include esophageal cancer.
+Among its related pathways are Cell Cycle, Mitotic and MicroRNAs in cancer.
 GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is CDC25C.

 UniProtKB/Swiss-Prot for CDC25B Gene